Skip to content

 • The Home Energy Experience Tour (HEET), powered by Indigenous Clean Energy, is a fun, hands-on initiative that empowers Indigenous communities to lead energy transitions.
 Through uplifting workshops, HEET sparks hope, connection, and action for healthy, energy-efficient homes and a brighter future.

-• From April to July 2025, the Tour will visit 16 Indigenous communities nationwide, nurturing hope through shared learning and cultural exchange.
+• From April to July 2025, the Tour visited 15 Indigenous communities nationwide, nurturing hope through shared learning and cultural exchange.
 Each gathering is an opportunity to strengthen connections, ignite new possibilities, and support a sustainable, vibrant future together.

 • Learn more below about what makes the tour possible and join the HEET community to gain new energy knowledge.